Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 90S and 60S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 90 degrees South and 60 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.25 degrees Kelvin in August 2025, versus -0.32 in July 2025.
+In both land and oceanic locations at latitudes between 90 degrees South and 60 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.25 degrees Kelvin in August 2025, compared to -0.32 in July 2025.

 Sample.
-In this monthly series, there are 2,108 observations.
-The span of time covered by the series is from January 1850 to August 2025.
+There are 2,108 observations overall in the monthly series shown in the chart above.
+The time span covered by the series goes from January 1850 to August 2025.

 Latest values